Cat (Red Dwarf)

-Cat is a fictional character in the British science fiction sitcom Red Dwarf.
+The Cat, or simply Cat, is a fictional character in the British science fiction sitcom Red Dwarf.
 He is played by Danny John-Jules.
 He is a descendant of Dave Lister's pregnant pet house cat Frankenstein, whose descendants evolved into a humanoid form over three million years while Lister was in stasis (suspended animation).
-As a character he is vain and aloof, and loves to dress in extravagant clothing.
+As a character, he is vain and aloof, and loves to dress in extravagant clothing.
 He is simply referred to as "Cat" in lieu of a real name.